yodacatmeow/indoor-noise/inter-floor-noise-classification/icassp/README.md

 # Type/position classification of inter-floor noises in residential buildings with a single microphone via supervised learning

+(Under constuction...)

 This is the implementation code for the paper submitted to ICASSP 2020.

 ### Dataset

-A convolutional neural networks based type/position classifier was tested against the following dataset to address the generalizability of the classifier.
+A convolutional neural networks based type/position classifier was tested against the following datasets to address the generalizability of the classifier.

 - [CS-APT](https://github.com/yodacatmeow/indoor-noise/tree/master/indoor-noise-set/CS-APT)
 - [BDML-APT](https://github.com/yodacatmeow/indoor-noise/tree/master/indoor-noise-set/BDML-APT)